Were you hoping that breastfeeding would make the baby weight fly off? It’s not always as easy as people make it sound.

 Why Breastfeeding Helps Some Women Lose Weight

-Your body uses the calories you eat, plus your stored fat cells, to produce the milk that feeds your baby (source).
-The using up of stored fat cells is what can lead to weight loss.
+Your body uses the calories you eat, plus your stored fat cells, to produce the milk that feeds your baby (1).
+The utilization of stored fat cells is what can lead to weight loss.
 This can occur even if you’re eating extra calories for breastfeeding.

 Many women lose around 10–15 pounds immediately after giving birth.
 Then the loss becomes more gradual, to about one pound per month.
-It can take time (on average six to nine months) to lose baby weight, so it’s important that you’re gentle and patient with yourself.
+It can take time (on average, six to nine months) to lose the baby weight, so it’s important that you’re gentle and patient with yourself.
 Remember, it took nine months to put it on, so it can take at least that long to get it off.

-You might think you’re doing something wrong since everyone seems to believe that breastfeeding should be melting away the pounds.
-However, there are some real reasons why it may not be working for you.
+You might think you’re doing something wrong since everyone seems to think breastfeeding should melt away the pounds.
+There are some real reasons, however, why it may not be working for you.